 with biofeedback equipment.

-and you can use them in the privacy of your own home.
+Now, many types of biofeedback equipment are now so portable and inexpensive they are excellent for home use.
+They are readily available and you can use them in the privacy of your own home.
 Ah...but something is still missing.

 What do you do with

 these powerful units when you are not trained in biofeedback?